-Challeng number Detail of challenge 1 Oral language skills in Reception tend to be lower for pupils eligible for PP than for other pupils.
+Challenge number Detail of challenge 1 Oral language skills in Reception tend to be lower for pupils eligible for PP than for other pupils.
 This results in lower attainment in reading and writing as pupils move through the school.

 2 Literacy and numeracy skills tend to be lower for PP than for other pupils entering Reception.
-This results in lower attainment in reading and writing as pupils move through the school.
+This results in lower attainment in reading writing and spelling as pupils move through the school.
 3 High level of SEND need for this group of pupils in relation to non-PP pupils.
 4 The self-esteem and the readiness to learn of these pupils tends to be lower which makes it more difficult for them to achieve GDS.
-The emotional health of our PP pupils needs support (further impact due to Covid-19 and resulting Lockdowns).
+The emotional health of our PP pupils needs support (some on-going impact due to Covid-19).
 5 Attendance rates for pupils eligible for PP are sometimes lower.
 Poor attendance reduces their school hours and causes them to fall behind on average.
 6 Nationally, academic aspirations of some parents with pupils eligible for PP are low.
 In our school we have identified a correlation between support at home and lack of motivation in pupils to succeed.
-Due to Lockdown, stress and anxiety may have had an impact on home life for PP pupils.
+Due to the impact of Covid-19, stress and anxiety may have had an impact on home life for PP pupils.
 Lack of support for reading at home has been identified for this group as an issue.
 7 We recognise that amongst our cohort of PP pupils there may be higher levels of children requiring help and protection from targeted agencies as parents require additional support to meet their needs and safety.
 For some of our most vulnerable pupils this impacts on concentration and learning behaviour in class.
-8 Identified PP children have missed and continue to miss a significant amount of in-school learning due to Covid-19 pandemic.
-Plumpton experienced a significant spike in case numbers in November 2021.
+8 Identified PP children have missed a significant amount of in-school learning due to Covid-19 pandemic.